raspberrypilearning/naughty-and-nice/en/step_8.md

 from nltk.tokenize import word_tokenize
 ```

 - Then create a new function called `parse_tweets`.
-The function can take any stringg as a parameter.
+The function can take any string as a parameter.

 ```python
 def parse_tweets(words):